Extreme winter creates financial struggle for Clinton homeless shelter

 People, like Martiece, are thankful for the help from victory center ministries.

 "Without them?
-No. Without their guidance I don't think I would have made it this far.
+No. Without their guidance, I don't think I would have made it this far.
 They do teach us a little about faith and having faith in Christ,” Martiece said.

 It's stories like this and the future work yet to be done that has Ray and Mary Ann hoping the community can step up and keep the center funded.